sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 ### Building an image with a browser interface

 In this exercise, we will use the same base image (`python:3.9.4-buster`), but instead of installing `pandas`, we will install `jupyterlab`.
-Jupyter lab is a nice browser interface that you can use for a.o. programming in python.
+[JupyterLab](https://jupyter.org/) is a nice browser interface that you can use for a.o. programming in python.
 With the image we are creating we will be able to run jupyter lab inside a container.
 Check out the `Dockerfile`:

 ```dockerfile
 FROM python:3.9.4-buster